Sections in this page

 The Chief Executive

-Benn Gramola is the Chief Executive and Registrar of the Education Standards Board (ESB).
-He commenced this role in April 2025.
+Benn Gramola is the Chief Executive and Registrar of the Education Standards Board (ESB), where he leads the regulation and quality assurance of schools and early childhood education and care.

 Contact